uw-dims/dims-ocd/source/operationalscenarios.rst

 PRISEM participants, count how many discrete hosts within each participant site were found, and produce cross-organizational correlation statistics that describe the percentage breakdown of all identified records in the search results.
-An example of what this process produces can be seen in Figure 14.
+An example of what this process produces can be seen in Figure :ref:`matchingnotmatching`.
 In this example, hosts from seven different PRISEM sites were found, with the three most frequent results being in Seattle Childrens Hospital (70.65%), Kitsap County (26.61%), and Port of Olympia (1.38%).

 .. _matchingnotmatching: